Last updated on March 7th, 2023 at 09:56 am

 For me, I have always believed that you should train your pull muscles twice as much as your push muscles.

-So, when it comes to performing push ups as an upper body exercise, I would personally like to even this out by also doing rows and pull ups.
+So, when it comes to performing push ups as an upper body exercise, I would personally like to even this out by also doing rows and pull ups for my back.

 The other great thing about training the upper back and lats is that it provides a fantastic stable base for all your pushing exercises.